particle-iot/docs/src/content/guide/tools-and-features/remote-diagnostics.md

 #### Webhooks

 The Webhooks service allows for device data to be sent to other apps and services.
-Webhooks also allow for devices to ingest information *from* these Internet services.
+Webhooks also allows devices to ingest information *from* these Internet services.

 ## Running Diagnostic Tests